Jemma Rose

-Jemma Helen Rose (born 19 January 1992) is a former English footballer who plays for FA Women's National League South club Plymouth Argyle as a central defender.
+Jemma Helen Rose (born 19 January 1992) is a former English footballer.
 She has represented England, making her debut at senior level in November 2015.
 Rose was named the FA Women's Young Player of the Year in 2011.

 Club career

 Rose progressed through the Centre of Excellence at Plymouth Argyle.
 On turning 16 in January 2008 she was able to play for the senior Plymouth Argyle Ladies team in the South West Combination Women's Football League.

 At the end of that season Rose left to take up a two-year scholarship at the FA Player Development Centre at Loughborough University.
 During the first year of the course she was attached to Bristol Academy, then played with Birmingham City Ladies in 2009–10.

 After finishing her course at Loughborough, Rose decided to leave Birmingham City and enrol on a sports science and coaching degree at UCP Marjon.
 She rejoined Bristol Academy and commuted from home in Plymouth to play and train with the FA WSL club.

 In the 2011 FA WSL season, Rose's performances won the Young Player of the Year at the FA Women's Awards.
 She also collected the Goal of the Season award for a long range free kick scored in Bristol's 2–1 win at Doncaster Rovers Belles.

 Rose played for Bristol in the 2011–12 UEFA Women's Champions League.
 In the first leg of the tie against Energy Voronezh, played at Ashton Gate, she was sent off for handballing on the goal line.
 Pamela Conti scored the resultant penalty kick to equalise Jessica Fishlock's opening goal.

 On 12 December 2014, Rose signed for Arsenal.
 In 2016 Rose was party to a pub brawl at Pride in London, sparked by a rival footballer flirting with her then girlfriend.